jurassicLizard/vex2pdf/README.md

   - Vulnerability details with severity ratings and sources
   - _**New since v0.8.0**_  : Component-vulnerability correlation via "affected" property (VDR)
   - Exploitability assessments and risk context (VEX)
+  - **New**: Vulnerability analysis with color-coded states and responses
+    - Analysis states: Exploitable (red), Resolved (green), In Triage (orange), False Positive (blue), Not Affected (green), Resolved With Pedigree (dark green)
+    - Response actions: Update/Rollback (blue), Workaround Available (orange), Can Not Fix/Will Not Fix (red)
+    - Justification explanations for not-affected vulnerabilities
+    - Detailed analysis text and timestamps (firstIssued, lastUpdated)
   - Component inventories and dependencies (BOM/SBOM)
   - Tools used to generate the CycloneDX (VEX/VDR/(S)BoM)) document
 - Cross-platform support